Books and Websites

 Ebooks for homeschoolers.

-Nickelodeon’s the Big Help Book: 365 Ways You Can Make a Difference by Volunteering by Alan Goodman, illustrated by Fiona Smyth (Simon and Schuster, 1994) Lots of practical suggestions for volunteer projects kids can do on their own.
+Nickelodeon’s the Big Help Book: 365 Ways You Can Make a Difference by Volunteering by Alan Goodman, illustrated by Fiona Smyth (Simon and Schuster, 1994).
+Ages 8 and up.
+Lots of practical suggestions for volunteer projects kids can do on their own.

 Encourages children to start Kids Care clubs, groups that work together to complete service projects.
 Different projects with step-by-step instructions and resources are posted on the website each month.